2013 Bangalore bombing: Investigation

 According to police chief of Karnataka, Lalrokhuma Pachau, the material that was used for explosion was ammonium nitrate which is easily available in the market and frequently used by terrorist groups The motorbike used for the purpose was reported to have been stolen from Hyderabad while the number plate bearing Tamil Nadu registration number TN22R3769 was also recovered from the spot.

 A team from the National Investigation Agency has arrived from Delhi to investigate into the matter.
 A team of the National Security Guard has also left for Bangalore to aid the police.

-So far no one has claimed responsibility for the bombings.
+No group has claimed responsibility for the bombings.

+On Friday, 21 April 2023, a special court in Bengaluru convicted two Tamil Nadu-based men, part of terror organisation, Al-Umma, for their role in an explosion outside a BJP office in the city in 2013.

 Victims

 16 people, 8 policemen and 8 civilians, are reported to have been injured in the blast.
 All the victims were rushed to KC General Hospital.
-According to director general of police (DGP) Lalrokhuma Pachau none of the victim suffered serious injuries.
-The eight civilians include three women and two teenagers.
+None of the victim suffered life-threatening injuries.

-A number of vehicles and nearby houses also bore the brunt of the blast.

-With State elections due in Karnataka on 5 May 2013, the BJP State HQ was busy with many visitors.
-The injured policemen were on security duty at close proximity to the BJP office.